 Paul said: “Local dialect can often throw light on local history and local natural features.
 For example, Porth Ysgaden in Pen Llyn, Gwynedd, translates as Herring Port.
 Although no herring are found here now, they must have been an important resource in the area in the past.”

 So, if you’ve any information to share contact Paul Kay’s website, Marine Wildlife

 by Paul Kay and Frances Dipper

-Available from the Marine Conservation Society for £19.95.
+Available from the Marine Conservation Society.
 Your local angling shop may also stock copies.